PaulKinlan/paul.kinlan.me/content/2026-07-01-introducing-ua-tracer.md

 curl https://uatracer.com/r/{id}/{secret}/js-ran.gif   # the JS-execution beacon
 ```

-It's a useful reproducible baseline: DemoBot does no real rendering, yet because it fetched `js-ran.gif` the trace records "EXECUTED classic JS".
-That flag is really "*something* hit the JS beacon endpoint" — ua-tracer can tell you the beacon was hit, but not whether a real engine ran the script that fired it.
-For a genuine engine you'd look for the client-side resource-timing POST to `/timing`, which only a real browser stack produces.
+That's a useful reproducible baseline.
+DemoBot does no real rendering, yet because it fetched `js-ran.gif` the trace records "EXECUTED classic JS".
+That flag really means "*something* hit the JS beacon endpoint" — ua-tracer can tell you the beacon was hit, but not whether a real engine ran the script that fired it.
+For a genuine engine, look for the resource-timing POST to `/timing`, which only a real browser stack produces.
 Keep that distinction in mind when reading any trace.

-The trace detail is intentionally public — `/trace/{id}` is the value surface.
-Anyone who knows a trace id can read its results, which makes it easy to share a finding ("look, this agent doesn't run JS") as a link.
+The trace detail is intentionally public: share `/trace/{id}` as a link and anyone can read the result, which makes it easy to pass a finding along ("look, this agent doesn't run JS").

 ## What it's revealed so far

-I won't pretend a few weeks of data is authoritative, but even at this scale the patterns are striking:
+Even with a few weeks of data, three patterns show up consistently:

 - **Most AI crawlers don't run JavaScript.** They fetch the HTML, sometimes the CSS, and stop.
-If your content is rendered client-side, they don't see it.
+If your content is rendered client-side, they don't see it — and the rare crawler that *does* fetch the JS file usually doesn't execute it.
-- **A surprising number don't even parse the CSS.** They fetch `style.css` as a file but never follow the `background-image` or `@font-face` inside it.
+- **Many don't even parse the CSS.** They fetch `style.css` as a file but never follow the `background-image` or `@font-face` inside it.
-- **The agents that *do* run JS are a small minority**, and they're not always the ones you'd guess.
 - **Social unfurlers are scrupulous about `og:image`.** Twitterbot, Discordbot and friends reliably fetch exactly the Open Graph image and nothing else.

 This is the kind of thing we should be able to see as easily as we see a page view count.
 Right now, almost nobody can.